 Quetzals are beautiful exotic birds and one of many Guatemala’s treasures.
 They are loved by locals.
 They love them so much that among all of the animals that form Guatemala wildlife, el quetzal was the one who made it their national bird.

 You can still find them hiding in the cloud forests of the northern region of the country.
-But because of all the illegal hunting and the destruction of their habitat, they are on the list of the to be extinct animals unless things change.
+But because of all the illegal hunting and the destruction of their habitat, they are on the list of the to-be extinct animals unless things change, but you can play pokies online anyway.
 One of the last places to visit to see these guys is called El Biotopo del Quetzal, Baja Verapaz.

 13 Facts About El Quetzal